CityScope/cityscope.github.io/docsite/docs/modules/Brix/Classes/Classes.md

 Performs GEOGRIDDATA update using the functions added to the `brix.Handler` using `brix.Hanlder.add_geogrid_data_update_function()`.

 Returns True if an update happened, and Flase otherwise.

+Any grid indicator will overrule any grid function.

 #### perform_update(grid_hash_id=None, append=False)